-According to recruitment firm Harvey Nash, in 2016 CIOs saw a small increase in salary and were earning on average £167,107.
-Some 35% had received an increase in base salary in the past 12 months.
+According to recruitment firm Harvey Nash, CIOs now earn an average salary of $169.456 (£131.480) in the UK and $185.647 (£144.047) worldwide.
 It was also reported that CIOs were being compensated more than those with an IT director, Chief Technology Officer or Chief Digital Officer title.

 While salaries varied from industry to industry, CIOs in banking, media and financial services received the highest average salaries, with those in education and local government at the other end of the scale.
 [See also: 2016 CIO salary benchmark by industry - Average salaries of UK CIOs by sector]

-According to Harvey Nash's global study only 34% of Chief Information Officers report directly to their CEO, although over half of CIOs in the 2016 CIO 100 reported to their organisation's CEO or equivalent.
-The CIO 100 also showed an increase in the number of CIOs with a seat on the executive board, reflecting their success in influencing change and making strategic decisions.
+The CIO 100 2017 also showed an increase in the number of CIOs with a seat on the executive board, reflecting their success in influencing change and making strategic decisions.

 While the number of CIOs reporting to the CEO has increased, there has been an almost corresponding decrease in CIOs reporting into the CFO or finance function.